 It's pretty basic stuff...

-Of course, this is not our opinion as a property management company, but the opinion of an alarmingly high number of private landlords we have spoken to in recent times.
+Of course, this is not our opinion as a property management agency, but the opinion of an alarmingly high number of private landlords we have spoken to in recent times.

 While inspections may appear a burden, they are an integral part of the management and maintenance of your investment property, and could save you a large amount of money in the long run.